 Your doctor will discuss with you your symptoms and any relevant history and perform an examination when and as appropriate.
 Any further investigative procedures required will be scheduled at that time.

-The Australian Government (Medicare Australia) requires you have a current referral letter to be able to claim your Medicare rebate.
+The Australian Government (Medicare Australia) requires you have a current referral letter to be able to claim your Medicare rebate for specialist consultations and procedures.
 If you do not have a referral you will not get a rebate from Medicare for your consultation or claim any rebate from Medicare or from private health insurance for inpatient hospital services.
 Any services provided without a referral will requite full payment in advance.
 A referral from a GP will last 12 months and from another specialist only 3 months.
+Referrals are not required to see our Continence GPs or our Continence Nurse.

 This is a test using ultrasound to see if you empty your bladder.
 You will be asked to come to your appointment with a full bladder.
 After emptying your bladder the ultrasound is used to measure how much urine if any, is left behind (the residual).
 Using gel, a round probe is placed over the lower part of the abdominal wall.
 The procedure is painless and can be performed in the consulting rooms.